 At the same time, the island has suffered greatly from poor British rule, neglect, poverty, famine, civil war, terrorism, massive outward migration, corruption and the sometimes dark influence of the Catholic church.

-Though the walk is in English, Austrians and others are just as welcome to join our adventure.
+Though the walk is in English (and a wee bit of Gaelic), Austrians and others are welcome to join our adventure.

 See you there.